How to Build Confidence When You Feel Behind in Life

 You wait until you feel caught up.

-But the version of you who feels behind will never magically wake up feeling ready.
+But the version of you who feels behind will never wake up suddenly ready.

 You become ready by stepping forward while you still feel unsure.